WILL PRIORITY NUTRITION CARE FIND PRECEPTORS FOR ME ?

 Since we consider your entire application and not just parts of it, we cannot advise prior to your application as to whether your graduate work or experience demonstrates that you have closed the gaps created by weak performance in your DPD Program.

-We do not provide contact information for potential Preceptors unless you are already matched to our Program.
+We do not provide contact information for potential Preceptors unless you are already matched to our Program and at that point only when we see that you have attempted to secure preceptors on your own.
 Preceptors have not given us permission to give out their contact information.
 If we did that, Preceptors would be overwhelmed by applicants calling or emailing and this would create a real problem for them.